New Hartford (village), New York

 New Hartford is a village in Oneida County, New York, United States.
-The population was 1,847 at the 2010 census.
+The population was 1,859 at the 2020 census.
 The name was provided by early settlers from New Hartford, Connecticut.

-The Village of New Hartford is inside the Town of New Hartford, near the border with Utica.
+It is located inside the town New Hartford, near the border with Utica.

 History

 The village was founded in 1789 by the construction of a log cabin by the Sanger family, who later constructed mills nearby.
 The village was a commercial success, until the opening of the Erie Canal gave Utica a big advantage.

 The village of New Hartford was incorporated in 1869.

 The village Fire Department was started in 1901.
 The NHFD provides fire protection and advanced life support emergency medical service to the village and portions of the town of New Hartford.
 These communities are served by an active corps of 98 volunteer firefighters.
 Based on dispatch records, it is the busiest volunteer fire department in Oneida County.

 There are a few houses along Oxford Road that were used to hide slaves on the Underground Railroad.

 St. Stephen's Church was listed on the National Register of Historic Places in 1996.